 We are committed to safeguarding and promoting the welfare of children and expect all staff, volunteers and visitors to the ACE Centre to share this commitment.
 We always act in the best interests of the child.

 “Safeguarding is at the heart of all we do.
 It is the responsibility of each person within our community to report and act upon concerns within a well-understood and effective safeguarding system.”

 The Designated Leads responsible for safeguarding in our Centre are:

 - Lexy Tuckwell (Lead Teacher) – email Lexy

-- Lin Englishby (ACE Childcare Coordinator) – email Lin
+- Lin Englishby (ACE Childcare and ACE Pre-School Manager) – email Lin

-- James Corfield (ACE Childcare Deputy Coordinator – Interim) – email James
+- James Corfield (ACE Childcare and ACE Pre-School Deputy Manager) – email James